gordonwatts/ServiceX-Local/README.md

 ## Installation

-Install this as a library in your virtual environment with `pip install servicex-local`.
+Install this as a library in your virtual environment with:

+* `pip install servicex-local` for all the Docker based codegen and science container access.
+* `pip install servicex-local[xAOD]` to get a local xAOD code generator (and the required dependencies) along with the docker based code.

+Some science images requires a x509 certificate to run.
+You'll need to get the `x509up` into your `/tmp` area.
+If you don't have the tools installed locally, do the following:

+1. Make sure in your `~/.globus` directory (on whatever OS you are no) contains the `usercert.pem` and `userkey.pem` files
-Use the `voms_proxy_init` command to init your proxy.
-It will need the location of your `~/.globus` directory.
+1. Use the `voms_proxy_init` to initialize against the `atlas` voms.

+The science image code will pick up the location of the 509 cert.

 ## Usage

+This text is a **DRAFT**

 To use this, example code is as follows: